Language selection

 Search

-Working in U.S. Markets
+Working in U.S. markets

 There are several means of operating in the U.S. to better improve your procurement opportunities.
 You may opt to establish a presence in the U.S. or seek teaming and sub-contracting opportunities with established U.S. contractors.